syncfusion-content/flutter-docs/Flutter/DateRangePicker/hijri-date-picker.md

 {% endtabs %}

 ## Change first day of week
-The `SfHijriDateRangePicker` widget will be rendered with Sunday as the first day of the week, but you can customize it to any day by using the [firstDayOfWeek]() property [HijriDatePickerMonthViewSettings]().
+The `SfHijriDateRangePicker` widget will be rendered with Sunday as the first day of the week but you can customize it to any day by using the [firstDayOfWeek]() property [HijriDatePickerMonthViewSettings]().

 {% tabs %}
 {% highlight Dart %}